 The verdict: I love CALM’s guided meditations, but the sleep stories did not help me fall asleep.
 Perhaps it was the tone of the narratives or the content.
 While I enjoyed listening to the stories at first, 35 to 40 minutes was a long time, and I constantly found my mind wandering.
 It did allow me to catch my mind wandering and try to focus on something else, but ultimately I didn’t fall asleep.
 I had the same experience with the guided meditations, mostly because I have never been responsive to progressive muscle relaxation or body scans—not because I haven’t eagerly tried, but it just doesn’t work for me.

 The doctor says: Here is a perfect example of why results are so varied.
 Somone who doesn’t have funny memories associated with the reader might have fared better.
 Also, broadly speaking, stories with narratives demand a level of cognitive involvement—and hence awake circuitry—on the listener’s part that may interrupt sleep.
+These are the 10 worst things you do before bed that leave you feeling restless.

 How it works: You basically mix and match as many different sounds and melodies as you’d like—there are over 100 sounds and guided meditations—to create a calming track, with the option to add a guided meditation.
 Some sounds are direct, like “Rain” and “Cat Purring,” while others are a bit more obscure, like “Eternity” and “Music Box.”
 Ultimately you create a “custom ambiance” that makes you feel comfortable and relaxed.
 “We’ve had a lot of testimonials from users that told us they could create a soundscape that reminded them of good moments from their childhood, or of the atmosphere of their hometown, so they could feel better and get to sleep,” says Simon Alex Bérubé.